great-expectations/great_expectations/docs/docusaurus/docs/contributing/application_integration_support.md

 title: Integration support policy
 ---

-A defined integration support policy allows Great Expectations (GX) to prioritize its response to application integration, operating system, and programming language issues.
+For production environments, GX recommends using the integrations defined as GX-supported.

-For production environments where uptime is critical, GX recommends using the applications, operating systems, and programming languages defined as GX-supported.
-Community-supported platforms such as Pandas, Spark, and SQLAlchemy allow you to integrate your existing datasets with GX Cloud and GX OSS.
+GX uses libraries such as Pandas, Spark, and SQLAlchemy to integrate with a wide range of data sources.
+This also allows you to deploy GX with Community-supported integrations.

 ## Support categories